Galaxy bulges and their massive black holes: a review

-Savorgnan et al.\ (2015, in prep.) has nearly completed a careful multi-component analysis of all the 72 galaxies used by Graham \& Scott (2013) and reconciled the differences between past attempts to measure the S\'ersic index.
+Savorgnan (2016, in prep.) will present an investigation based on a careful multi-component analyses (of the 72 galaxies used by Graham \& Scott 2013) which reconciled the differences between past attempts to measure the S\'ersic index.
 For example, sometimes these discrepancies arise because a lenticular disc galaxy may have been modelled with either a single S\'ersic component or more correctly as the sum of a S\'ersic-bulge plus an exponential disc by a different author.
 Other times the presence of an unaccounted for nuclear disc, or a partially depleted core, has biased the luminosity-weighted fits in some studies.
-The $M_{\rm bh}$--$n$ relation, more so than the previous relations, is in a state of limbo until this work is completed.
 Despite the need for care when measuring the S\'ersic index, the advantage is that one only requires uncalibrated photometric images.

 Readers interested in the development of fitting bulge light profiles since de Vaucouleurs (1959) first noted departures from his $R^{1/4}$ model, may appreciate the references in section 4.1 of Graham (2013).
 Andredakis et al.\ (1995) were the first to model the bulges of disc galaxies with S\'ersic's (1963) light profile model, following its application to elliptical galaxies by Davies et al.\ (1988) and Caon et al.\ (1993), and the earlier advocation of its use by Capaccioli (1985, 1987).
 Some of the difficulty with, and the impact of getting, the S\'ersic index correct is illustrated by Gadotti \& S{\'a}nchez-Janssen (2012) in the case of the Sombrero galaxy.